JosXa/tgintegration/docs/installation.rst

 Stable release
 --------------

-To install telegram-integration-test, run this command in your terminal:
+To install tgintegration, run this command in your terminal:

 .. code-block:: console

-    $ pip install telegram-integration-test
+    $ pip install tgintegration

-This is the preferred method to install telegram-integration-test, as it will always install the most recent stable release.
+This is the preferred method to install TGIntegration, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.